Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Statistical methods

 \subsection{Spatial classical measurement error model}

-The second extension assumes that the measurement error can also include a spatially structured component which encompasses spatial regularities that are not appropriately accounted by the measurable covariates.
+The second extension (hereby denoted as \textit{Extension II}) assumes that the measurement error model can also include a spatially structured component which encompasses spatial regularities that are not appropriately accounted for by the measurable covariates.
 We will refer to this type of structure using the term \textit{spatial classical measurement error model}.

-In general terms, it writes as
+The classical technique used to induce spatial dependence in a lattice model is the BYM prior \parencite{besag1991bayesian}.
+Using this approach, the ME model writes

+where $u_i$ represents a zero-mean unstructured Gaussian random error and $\nu_i$ denotes a spatially structured random component typically modelled with an ICAR prior.
+All the other terms have the same interpretation as before.
+Unfortunately, there exists a vast literature that discusses the identifiability problems of the hyperparameters in the BYM prior.
+Therefore, following the suggestions in \textcite{simpson2017penalising}, we decided to adopt a re-parametrisation, hereby denoted as BYM2, that writes

-Equation~\eqref{eq:spatialME} presents an additional term with respect to Equation~\eqref{eq:classicalME} named $\varphi_i$.
-It accounts for this extra source of spatial variability, adding a spatial smoothing effect to the unobserved covariate.
-Considering the spatial nature of the data considered in this paper, we believe that the spatial ME model provides an ideal framework for appropriately approximating the (unobserved) road traffic volumes at the segment level using data derived from mobile devices.
+where $0 \le \phi \le 1$ is a mixing coefficient that represents the proportion of variance explained by each of the two components while $\tilde{u}_i$ and $\tilde{\nu}_i$ denote a scaled version of the $u_i$ and $\nu_i$ terms having generalised variance equal to one.
+Finally, the parameter $\tau_u$ describes the marginal precision explained by $\tilde{u}_i$ and $\tilde{\nu}_i$.
+The main advantage of the BYM2 model over its classical formulation is that the \textit{``hyperparameters $(\phi, \tau_u)$ control different parts of the prior and this naturally allows for independent prior specification"} \parencite{simpson2017penalising}.
+Given the spatial nature of the data considered in this paper, we believe that spatial ME models provide an ideal framework for appropriately approximating the (unobserved) road traffic volumes at the segment level using data derived from mobile devices.